Layr-Labs/eigenlayer-docs/docs/developers/HowTo/how-to-build-an-avs.md

 Operators are most often expected to **run the same workload** among all Operators in the AVS's quorum.
 This ensures that malicious behaviors can be easily validated on-chain.
 When designing your Operator workload, consider a task that can be easily scaled to run among all Operators in the quorum.

-### Task Design

-Tasks are a common design model used for AVS operations.
-This design model is not required by the protocol, but it is a common mechanism used by AVS designers.
-Tasks enable the AVS to organize discrete units of work performed by Operators off-chain, which are later validated on-chain.
-A Task can be any unit of work written in any language as needed by the AVS designer.

-Tasks can be submitted either:
-1) On-chain by the Consumer (end user) to the AVS contracts.
-2) Off-chain by the Consumer directly to the Operators.

 ### BLS and ECDSA Signature Types

 In the EigenLayer ecosystem, signatures play a crucial role in ensuring the integrity and authenticity of operations.
 Signatures cryptographically confirm that a specific wallet address has signed a given message (e.g., a string value) with its private key.
 Currently, there are two primary types of signatures used within EigenLayer: